Carolyn Joy Dayton

 Research Project TitleSinging to Babies in Motown!: The Detroit Lullaby Study

 Baby on Board!: The WSU Early Parenting Study

 Dr. Dayton holds joint appointments at the School of Social Work and the Merrill Palmer Skillman Institute.
-She serves as the Associate Director of the Infant Mental Health Program at MPSI where her family laboratory is located.
+She serves as the Associate Director of the Infant Mental Health Program at MPSI where her developmental laboratory is located.
 Her research is focused on early parenting processes with an emphasis on fathering in urban settings.
-She has many years of experience providing clinical interventions to the families of infants and young children in a wide range of settings including home-based, center-based and hospital programs.
+She has over two decades of experience providing clinical interventions to the families of infants and young children in a wide range of settings including home-based, center-based and hospital programs.
 Dr. Dayton's program of research is fundamentally translational and transdisciplinary; it is informed by her clinical work with families and aims to identify biological and psychosocial risk and resilience factors that influence early parenting process and early child development.

-- Ph.D., Clinical Psychology, Michigan State University
+- PhD, Clinical Psychology, Michigan State University

 - Graduate Certificate in Infant Mental Health, University of Michigan

 Pauline Knapp Building, Room 238, 87 East Ferry Street, Detroit, MI 48202